asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 In this tutorial, we’ve used the Apicurio Registry, which is a popular Schema Registry implementation, in combination with Avro which is a language-neutral data serialization system.

 ## Prerequisites
+Before you begin with this tutorial, it is already assumed that you already have:
+- Set up an instance of Apicurio Registry
+- Created an AsyncAPI document
+- Have some knowledge of Avro serialization

 ## Steps